Queen Kelly

 Queen Kelly is an American silent film produced in 1928–29 and released by United Artists.
-The film was directed by Erich von Stroheim, starred Gloria Swanson, in the title role, Walter Byron as her lover, and Seena Owen.
+The film was directed by Erich von Stroheim, starring Gloria Swanson in the title role, Walter Byron as her lover, and Seena Owen.
 The film was produced by Joseph P. Kennedy, who was Swanson's lover at the time.

-In 1932, Swanson was able to release a part-sound version in Europe and South America only because of her contract with Stroheim.
-This version had an alternate ending directed by Richard Boleslawski and filmed by cinematographer Gregg Toland.
+In 1932, a part-sound version was released, directed by Richard Boleslawski and filmed by cinematographer Gregg Toland, with a rewritten ending.
+The release was limited to Europe and South America due to a clause in Stroheim's contract.